zxcwhale/android_hal_gpsbds/README.md

 1. Replace android's old /frameworks/base/location/java/android/locaton/GpsStatus.java file with the new one in this project.
 2. Copy folder /hardware/libgps/ to android source path.
-3. Edit gps_zkw_v3.c, Change #define GNSS_TTY and #define GNSS_SPEED to correct value.
+3. Rebuild android source code.
-5. Rebuild android source code.
+4. Update your device with the new image.
-6. Update your device with the new image.
+5. Change the settings in /system/etc/gnss.conf and copy it to android device.

 ## Snapshots of GPSTest
 ![alt tag](https://cloud.githubusercontent.com/assets/4736883/21558868/1b6a6fc8-ce7c-11e6-9251-ef4aa9781d4d.png)